codemeow/nesokia/utils/create/README.md

   1. Add empty `nsk_header_config.inc` file to your project
   2. Populate it with the values, listed in the `nsk_header_config.sample.inc`

+Any zero-values could be safely skipped thus minimal valid configuration file is empty.

 ### Compilation

 When using `ca65`: